 Don Voudry, age 82, of Yankton, South Dakota, died from Covid on Thursday, December 31, 2020 at Avera Sister James Care Center in Yankton.

-A celebration of his life will take place at a later date.
+A celebration of his life will be held at 1:00 PM on August 7, 2021 at the Lewis and Clark Overlook Picnic Shelter at 55245 Hwy 121, Crofton, NE, which overlooks the dam on the Nebraska side.
 Arrangements are under the direction of the Wintz & Ray Funeral Home and Cremation Service in Yankton.

 Donald James Voudry was born June 6, 1938 in Los Angeles, California to Clarence and Mae (Delaney) Voudry.
 In 1945, they moved to Vermillion, SD where Don grew up.
 He was the second oldest of 10 kids.
 Don went to country school through the eighth grade and then worked in a bowling alley to help support the family.
 Don married Rose Marie Lyons on December 2, 1960.
 They lived in Yankton, where they had two children, Robyn and Brian, who they loved more than anything.
 Dad was such a hardworking man.
 He worked at Aldy’s as a car mechanic for many years and then worked at Gary’s Repair and drove the wrecker.
 In 1981, he opened his own garage called Don’s Auto Repair.
 He worked there until he retired in 2015.
 His garage was the “happening” place to be and he was hardly ever alone there.
 Coffee was always on and a group of guys were always inside talking and drinking coffee.
 Many times someone would just pull up and Dad would stop what he was doing.
 He would either look at their car or take it for a test drive to see what was wrong with it.